eurise-network/technical-reference/operational-guidelines/index.rst

 Operational Guidelines
 ======================

-For a generic collexction of IT Service Management, see e.g. [FitSM]_.
+For a generic collection of IT Service Management documents, see e.g. [FitSM]_.

 .. toctree::